MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab04_Client_Scripting.md

     ![Select Explorer - screenshot](../L04/Static/mod-01-client-scripting-01.png)

-	- Click **Open Folder**.
+	- Select **Open Folder**.

 	- Create a new folder and name it **ContosoClientScripts**.

-‎**Note:** This is the name and structure used for this lab, the platform does not require a specific structure or content organization.
+  	**Note:** This is the name and structure used for this lab, the platform does not require a specific structure or content organization.
 Many projects check these assets into a source control system to keep track of all the changes over the life of the client script.

-	- Select the new folder you just created and click **Select Folder**.
+	- Select the new folder you just created and select **Select Folder**.

     ![Select folder - screenshot](../L04/Static/mod-01-client-scripting-02.png)

 4. Create **Form Scripts** folder

-	- Hover over the folder and click **New Folder**.
+	- Hover over the folder and select **New Folder**.

     ![New folder - screenshot](../L04/Static/mod-01-client-scripting-03.png)

-	- Name the new folder as **FormScripts** and click **Enter**.
+	- Name the new folder as **FormScripts** and **Enter**.

     ![Form scripts folder - screenshot](../L04/Static/mod-01-client-scripting-04.png)